Trisha404/Trisha404/README.md

 **Trisha404/Trisha404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 <!-- welcome message -->
 <p> I'm Trisha, the newbie in town.
 I have a Bachelors of Honours degree in psychology and did my postgrad in research, education and management 🎓 I'm a passionate about learning new things especially in relation to all things digital.
-I want to combine my knowledge of psychology and digital skills to change the face of mental health care in a positive manner, combining technology with more traditional methods.
+I want to combine my knowledge of psychology, online teaching and digital skills to change the face of mental health education in a positive manner, combining technology with more traditional methods.
 I believe that digital can enhance services but does not replace face-to-face support.
-A blended approach to healthcare is the way forward.
+A blended approach is the way forward.

 <h2><b>Talking of Personal Stuffs...</b></h2>